Risk of severe life-threatening birth defects caused by lenalidomide:

 - dark colored urine

-If you are taking lenalidomide to treat multiple myeloma and you also receive melphalan (Alkeran) and a blood stem cell transplant, you may have a higher risk of developing new cancers.
+If you are taking lenalidomide to treat multiple myeloma and you also receive melphalan (Alkeran) or a blood stem cell transplant, you may have a higher risk of developing new cancers.
 Talk to your doctor about the risks of taking lenalidomide.
 Your doctor will check you for new cancers during your treatment with lenalidomide.

 Lenalidomide may cause other side effects.
 Call your doctor if you have any unusual problems while you are taking this medication.